A recent study links chemical hair relaxers to hormone-sensitive cancers

 To file a toxic hair relaxer claim against SoftSheen-Carson, you should meet the following eligibility requirements:

-- you must have used SoftSheen-Carson chemical hair relaxer products for ten or more years
+- you must have used SoftSheen-Carson chemical hair relaxer products for at least 2 - 5 years

-- you must have used SoftSheen-Carson chemical hair relaxer products at least seven times a year
+- you must have used SoftSheen-Carson chemical hair relaxer products at least four times a year

-- you must have been diagnosed with endometriosis, uterine, or ovarian cancer.
+- you must have been diagnosed with uterine or ovarian cancer.